 When you file your lawsuit, you are required to file and serve an offer of proof in your case.
-The defendant then has 30 days to answer and specifically request a tribunal, if desired.
+If desired, the defendant then has 30 days to answer and specifically request a tribunal.

 If the tribunal finds you have sufficient evidence, your case will proceed to court.
 Otherwise, your lawsuit can only go forward if you file a $6,000 bond with the clerk of court to cover the defendant’s court costs and legal fees if your case is unsuccessful.

 Once your case proceeds to court, you will need to prove several elements in your case:

 This means it isn’t enough that a physician committed a medical error; it must rise to the level of negligence, and it must have caused you harm.